 Expats can take comfort in the fact that the healthcare system in Belgium is one of the most reputable and reliable in Europe.
 Medical facilities in Belgium adhere to high standards of care and hygiene.

 Hospitals and doctors in Belgium generally provide high-quality medical services.
 Pharmacies are widely available and emergency services are reliable.
 The healthcare system in Belgium is divided between hospitals that are either public or non-profit and private clinics.

 Public healthcare in Belgium

 The entire Belgian healthcare system is funded to some extent by the Belgian government, which provides funds to mutual health organisations.
-All employees and self-employed workers in Belgium have to contribute towards a Belgian health insurance fund as part of the normal social security enrolment process.
+All employees and self-employed workers in Belgium have to contribute towards a Belgian health insurance fund.

 Private healthcare in Belgium